gyulanemeth/bluefox.email/comparisons/bluefox-vs-mailersend.md

 ### BlueFox Email's Developer-Friendly Architecture

-BlueFox Email is built with a developer-centric, API-first philosophy, offering a comprehensive([https://bluefox.email/docs/api/](https://bluefox.email/docs/api/)) for complete control over all email operations.
-Unlike platforms that obscure their infrastructure, BlueFox Email provides complete transparency by operating directly on the user's AWS SES account, giving developers full visibility into the email delivery pipeline.
+BlueFox Email is built with a developer-centric, API-first philosophy, offering a comprehensive API ([https://bluefox.email/docs/api/](https://bluefox.email/docs/api/)) for complete control over all email operations.
+The platform provides complete infrastructure transparency, and for teams requiring maximum control, offers an optional "bring-your-own-AWS-SES" mode that operates directly on the user's AWS SES account, giving developers full visibility into the email delivery pipeline.

 The platform features real-time webhooks for all critical email events, enabling seamless integration with backend systems for immediate response to subscriber behavior.
-BlueFox Email provides a dedicated TypeScript library (`bluefox-email`) for a typed interface and robust error handling.
-It also includes specialized integrations, such as a guide for using it with([https://bluefox.email/docs/integrations/supabase](https://bluefox.email/docs/integrations/supabase)).
+It also includes specialized integrations, such as a guide for using it with Supabase ([https://bluefox.email/docs/integrations/supabase](https://bluefox.email/docs/integrations/supabase)).

 **BlueFox Email Integration Strengths & Weaknesses:**
-- **Strengths:** API-first design with a focus on developer control and infrastructure transparency via AWS SES.
-Robust webhooks and a modern TypeScript library enhance the developer experience.
+- **Strengths:** API-first design with a focus on developer control and infrastructure transparency.
+Robust webhooks and optional bring-your-own-AWS-SES mode for maximum control enhance the developer experience.
 - **Weaknesses:** As a more focused platform, it has a smaller native integration marketplace compared to larger, all-in-one services.
 Initial API implementation requires some technical knowledge.

 ![bluefox docs collage](/assets/comparisons/bluefox-docs-collage.webp)